intershop/intershop-pwa/docs/guides/development.md

 > **Warning:** DO NOT USE webpack-dev-server IN PRODUCTION environments!

+## Testing Production Setups

+Sometimes it is necessary to boot up a production chain for development to test modifications in the [nginx](./nginx-startup.md) or test the interaction with it.
+The easiest way to do this is using [Docker Compose](https://docs.docker.com/compose/) with the `docker-compose.yml` in the `templates` folder.
+For usage instructions check the comments in that file.

 ## Development Tools

 The used IDE or editor should support the [Prettier - Code formatter](https://prettier.io) that is configured to apply a common formatting style on all TypeScript, Javascript, JSON, HTML, SCSS and other files.